-Krasnaya Polyana is located about 25 miles northeast of Sochi.
-There is a high-speed train line from Sochi to Krasnaya Polyana (25 minutes).
+The Krasnaya Polyana ski area is located about 25 miles northeast of Sochi.
+There is a high-speed train line from Sochi to Krasnaya Polyana (25 minutes), and the closest train station to the ski area is the Rosa Khutor train station.
 The best airport to use is Sochi, which can be accessed via international flights from Istanbul.
 An alternate approach is via Alder.
 There is an airport in Alder and then you can use either a bus or taxi to the ski area.
 Keep in mind that a visa is required to enter Russia from most countries, and the visa process can be quite lengthy.

 Overall, Krasnaya Polyana is the 1st most popular snowboard & freeride destination of all 23 snowboarding resorts in Russia.

 Local Contacts: Krasnaya Poliana ski centre 891-8308-1890; Adventure Studio freeride guides 8 (928) 292 05 96.

 Base Camp: Tulip Inn, Rosa Khutor 7-862-243-0000; Tri Vershiny, Krasnaya Polyana; Rodnik, Krasnaya Polyana; 4 Peaks

 Luxury Loding: Radisson SAS Peak Hotel, Krasnaya Polyana; Park Inn by Radisson, Rasa Khutor 7-862-243-1111.